lhenriquear/python-predictions/README.md

 1 - Use a GCP Account to query the table `chrome-parity-398807.airquality.aqiTable`.

-2 - Query the data:
+2 - Query the data in the BigQuery:

 ```sql
 SELECT * FROM `chrome-parity-398807.airquality.aqiTable`